apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

 A single client request can include multiple mutations to execute.
 To prevent race conditions, mutations are executed serially in the order they're listed.
+FIXME I'm not sure it's normal to refer to "top-level fields of `Mutation`" as "mutations"?
+Maybe I'm being overly pedantic though.
+Also it might be nice if we had previously mentioned that fields in queries can run in parallel, so that we're contrasting against something here?
+Or at least mention it here?

 [Learn more about designing mutations](#designing-mutations)